coecms/fortran_introduction/compiling.rst

 Common ones are notebook++ (Windows), vim, emacs, nano.

-There are also IDEs (Integrated Development Environments) like eclipse, but they are more involved.
+There are also IDEs (Integrated Development Environments) like Eclipse, but they are more involved.

 Compiling Steps
 ===============